partha075/STM32_BluePill_to_DHT11/README.md

 The protocol allows for data and power transmission over the same wire, making it efficient for applications with limited wiring.

 ## Potential Issues
-1. The MCU should drive approximately 3.3V for the DHT11 to respond.
+1. Power Supply Issue
+- MCU powered through ST-LINK flashing device → only 2.8 V at DHT11 (insufficient).
+- Solution: Provide proper 3.3 V / 5 V to DHT11.
 2. Timing Issues:
-The DHT11 is very timing sensitive.
-If the pin stays LOW or HIGH for even 1 micro seconds beyond the threshhold limit.
+- The DHT11 is very timing sensitive.
+- If the pin stays LOW or HIGH for even 1 micro seconds beyond the threshhold limit.
 It won't respond.
-Resulting in a Timeout ..
+Resulting in a Timeout .
-3. Reading Bits: Every Bit should be entered on the Right Most position and left shifted by one position.
-The Last Bit should be right shifted at the end.
-Since, we need only 7 shifts and the last bit should be in the rightmost position.
+- Solution: Ensure MCU sets line LOW before handshake wait
+4. Bit Shifting Error:
+- Received data contained incorrect temperature values (e.g., 88°C).
+- Cause: Assigning a byte of memory directly to a single bit position.
+- Solution: Shift bits correctly — insert into the rightmost position of buffer and shift left for each new bit.

+Debug Checklist — Start Signal Timing

+Create a HAL_TIM_GET_COUNTER instance to measure the duration of voltage pulses from DHT11.
+If initial handshake signals match expected timing, proceed to bit reading.